 | Caller | The trump maker or defending leader. |

-| Partner | The hidden teammate revealed by a called card.
+| Partner | A hidden teammate revealed by a called card.
 Other rules often say friend. |

 | Friend | Common table term for the Partner. |